hchou3/Cryptofans-Dapp-V4/README.md

 In your terminal type     “npm install”    and  press enter.

-Then in your terminal type  “npm start”
+Then in your terminal type  “npm start”, the Marketplace should be accessible on localhost